andyzhangx/demo/linux/azurefile/mount-with-managed-identity-token.md

 ## Security Considerations

 1. **Token in secret** — Standard Kubernetes RBAC controls access; no broader than existing `nodeStageSecretRef` pattern
-2. **Temp file** — Token written to temp file, immediately deleted after `setCredentialCache`; file permission 0600
+2. **No temp file** — Token passed directly to `azfilesauthmanager` as CLI argument; no file written to disk
-3. **No persist file** — Unlike the background manager approach, no state file on disk
+3. **No persist file** — No state file on disk (unlike background manager approach)
+4. **Token in process args** — Token briefly visible in `/proc/<pid>/cmdline`; same exposure as existing `--imds-client-id` flow.
+For hardened environments, consider piping via stdin in a future enhancement.
-4. **RBAC** — CSI node plugin needs `get` permission on secrets in relevant namespaces (already required for existing secret-based flows)
+5. **RBAC** — CSI node plugin needs `get` permission on secrets in relevant namespaces (already required for existing secret-based flows)

 ## Limitations